 Another day, another big explosion to fly away from.

-This time it’s courtesy of Abadox: The Deadly Inner War.
+This time, it’s courtesy of Abadox: The Deadly Inner War.
 It may not be a horror game, but at least it’s still really gross.
 This 1989 shooter comes to us from developer Natsume (before they struck gold with their Harvest Moon series of cutesy farming simulators) and publisher Milton Bradley.

 But I digress.
-Abadox has a bit of a mixed reputation among NES fans, mostly due to being seen as a shameless clone of Konami’s excellent Life Force.
+Abadox has a bit of a mixed reputation among NES fans, mostly due to being seen as a blatant clone of Konami’s excellent Life Force.
 If you think I’m here now to defend it from these unjust charges, you’re way off.
 In fact, Abadox mirrors Life Force pretty shamelessly.
 Flying into a colossal planet-eating alien to save the galaxy?
 Check.
 Six stages that alternate between horizontal and vertical scrolling?
 Check.
 Climactic escape sequence after defeating the last boss where you have to weave between gaps in the walls at high speed?
-Check again.
+Check yet again.
 Even some of the background elements like the giant teeth that jut out of the walls at you in the first stage are lifted straight from Life Force.

 The game opens on the surface of Parasitis and you even fly by the gore-soaked wreckage of your defeated space fleet on the background.
-On the way through this stage, you’ll pass by teeth and a super creepy animated tongue with deadly drool dripping onto it before reaching level two: The throat.
+On the way through this stage, you’ll pass by teeth and a creepy animated tongue with deadly drool dripping onto it before reaching level two: The throat.
 This is the first of the vertical scrolling stages, but unlike in almost every other overhead shooter ever made, Abadox starts you off at the top of the screen and has you proceeding downward.
 While it’s handled well and reinforces the “diving into the belly of the beast” scenario, this downward progression is unfortunately the only unique twist to the gameplay found here.

 Unlike a lot of shooters for the system, Abadox does provide unlimited continues, so you’ll never have to start over from the beginning of the game when you die unless you choose to.
 This makes it a good choice for those that really hate forced restarts, although it does come at a price: Some of the stage layouts and enemy placement can be claustrophobic and chaotic to a downright fiendish degree.
 If you thought building your strength back up after being sent back to a checkpoint in Gradius was hard, Abadox takes it to a whole other level.
 The game does technically give you the power-ups necessary to squeak by in these cases, but much memorization and messy trial and error will be needed to figure out the ideal path.